DOI-ONRR/blog-nrrd/src/pages/USWDS/index.md

 Embracing accessibility is not just about working towards [Section 508](https://www.section508.gov/manage/laws-and-policies/) compliance, but involves building culture, practices, and inclusive design that considers accessibility at every step of the process.
 Our group has driven the efforts of our agency to move towards Section 508 compliance.
 You can read more about that in [a previous blog post](https://blog-nrrd.doi.gov/accessibility/).
 At ODDD, we work to both meet 508 compliance and incorporate accessibility best practices that go beyond legal requirements.

 In addition to using lighthouse as an automated accessibility checker in CircleCI, we also use lighthouse and WAVE to manually check individual pages.
-We use NVDA, which is free to use and the most commonly used screen reading software, to check pages and documents.
+We use NVDA, which is free and the most commonly used screen reading software, to check pages and documents.
 With these tools, we’ve been able to ensure that our site is keyboard navigable.
 In addition to working towards a 10th-grade reading level, we make sure alt-text for the images and tables on our site is contextual and easy to understand.

 We test our site with a broad range of users as identified by our [user types](https://github.com/ONRR/onrr.gov-site/wiki/Product-framing#key-scenarios), including users in our agency, private industry users who are required to use the site to report or pay royalties, and federal users outside our agency.
 We also work with our [section 508 coordinator](https://www.doi.gov/ocio/section508-contacts) who has been able to answer questions, provide us with resources, and help with testing.